casper-network/docs-archive/dapp/getting-started.md

 **Compile and test contracts from within your IDE**

-When you run the casperlabs cargo tool, you will see the two separate projects folders.
-You can view the folder structure more in detail in the [cargo-casperlabs](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/cargo-casperlabs#usage) repository.
+When you run the casperlabs cargo tool, you will see the two separate projects folders: contracts and tests.
+You can view learn about the folder structure more in detail in the [cargo-casperlabs](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/cargo-casperlabs#usage) repository.

 - **The contract project** is a library project that is more standalone and would still build if it is moved to a different location